PostHog/posthog.com/contents/blog/0-to-hero.md

 The earlier you are, the higher the chance of failure.
 With this in mind, you must be totally geared around failing fast.
 Hence the prerequisites above.

-So, we set off doing this...
-We wound up [pivoting (i.e. failing) five times](pivot-to-posthog) before we landed on PostHog, most frequently failing at this stage – we found it very hard to get 10 companies use our products, even though we thought we met the prerequisites!
+So, we set off doing this.
+We wound up [pivoting (i.e. failing) five times](pivot-to-posthog) before we landed on PostHog, most frequently failing at this stage.
+We found it very hard to get ten companies use our products, even though we thought we met the prerequisites!

 For PostHog specifically, we wanted to quickly figure out if anyone cared.

-To test this, we had a plan that was designed to take one month:
+To test this, we designed a one-month plan.

 1. Get friends up and running first.
 2. Check people can get up and running by themselves and if other people would use it.